 All consignments must be pre-alerted, and supplier’s invoices sent to Courier Agents/ Small Package Consolidators.
 Any consignment without supplier’s invoices will not be processed (at the time of sorting), by Customs.
 These consignments will be secured at the courier facilities/shed #5.
-These consignments will be subsequently dealt with by customs on submission of relevant shipping documents.
+These consignments will be subsequently dealt with by customs on the submission of relevant shipping documents.

-- Courier Agents/Small Package Consolidators MUST indicate on the Bill of Lading/Airway Bill (BL, AWB), the exporter name and address.
+- Courier Agents/Small Package Consolidators MUST indicate on the Bill of Lading/Airway Bill (BL, AWB), the exporter's name and address.
 NOTE: Exporter/Shipper field must contain the actual name of the Exporter/Supplier and not the name of the shipping agent or shipping line.
 This requirement is mandatory, and failure to adhere to this requirement may result in delays in sorting/ processing consignments.

 - Courier Agents/Small Package Consolidators, and Customs to sort shipments to identify and release the packages which qualify under the De Minimis System.

 - Officers shall sort packages, utilizing the Sorting List generated in ASYCUDA.
 To print the list, the Manifest must be registered.

 - Before or after the sorting process is complete, Courier Agents/Small Package Consolidators shall pay duties and taxes on pre-alerted cargo (i.e. consignments with accompanying supplier’s invoices) on behalf of their clients.
 This should be done, using the “SD4” Declaration Regime.
 This arrangement covers non-commercial shipments only.

 - Courier Agents/Small Package Consolidators are required to provide the importer with a receipt (Sec 263 of the Customs Act) containing the classification of the goods, the transaction number, and a breakdown of the duties and taxes paid.